QEWD-Courier/Ripple-Qewd/README.md

 *sites-available/default* file.

+5) Startup: IPAddress & Port

-5) Point at the browser at the server's IP address and it should start up, eg:
+Point at the browser at the server's IP address and it should start up, eg:

       http://123.221.100.21

 **Note**: as a last step, the installer attempts to add an *iptables* rule to map port 3000 to port 80.
-On some systems it has been noticed that this step fails.
+(i.e. nginx is set up as a proxy - it listens on port 80 and maps to port 3000) On some systems it has been noticed that this step fails.
 If this is the case, then the above URL will not work.
 However, if you specify port 3000, it should burst into life, eg: